 Some of the rural communities of Shetland also hold similar, though smaller, fire festivals in the weeks following the Lerwick Up-Helly-Aa.
 The last of these, the Brae Up-Helly-Aa, is held in March.
 Brae is a large village on the Shetland mainland about 23 miles north of Lerwick.

 You can find out more about the festival on the Lerwick Up Helly Aa website.

 Other festivals in Shetland include the Shetland Folk Festival, where many folk musicians come to Shetland from all over the world to join in playing music with the locals.
 The Folk Festival concerts are held all over the Shetland islands, but we would recommend getting a ticket fast as they sell out very quickly.
-The Shetland Blues Festival is also incredibly popular with visiting and local musicians, again playing in concerts throughout Shetland.

 Another festival, the Simmer Dim Rally, is now over 20 years old.
 Bikers visit Shetland and ride motorcycles around Shetland's country stretches for a week or so at midsummer.

 For lots of useful tourist information about Shetland see: https://www.shetland.org